marcin-chwedczuk/_blog/_posts/2019-01-01-random-thoughts-on-maybe.md

 ##### Category 2: Wants to embrace FP paradigm

 Programmers belonging to this category embraced FP.
-They often think about using F# at work and are a bit dissapointed by poor C# pattern matching facilities.
+They often think about using F# at work and are a bit disappointed by poor C# pattern matching facilities.

 Code written in FP fashion will never use `if` to check